-Luckily for yours truly here, no they do not.
+Luckily, no they do not.
 Things like missed payment or county court judgements (CCJs) stay on your report for about 6 years before they “fall off” and are no longer counted.

 It’s also worth noting that if you have a credit card that has been closed in good standing (ie. no late or missed payments) then that will also stay on your report for 6 years before it too falls off and is no longer counted.
 It’s why sometimes people advise you against closing your credit card account for no reason, as you will lose it as a source of good credit history.

 The only way to really improve your credit score is to start paying off your loans in a reliable way.
 Make sure your payments are always on time, and that you work to reduce high balances on any credit cards that you have.

 In addition to this, don’t open new cards or take out more loans in order to cover your old debt.
 This leads to a debt cycle that will only harm your credit score, and risk putting you in a dangerous financial position.

 Increasing credit rating is not an overnight process.
 It’s about changing your patterns of behaviour so that lenders can see you have become a reliable borrower.
 Just take heart from the fact that the further away they get, the less of an impact missed or late payments have on your credit score.
 It just take a little time.